 - Participants must not have discontinued any prior ICI-based therapy (if applicable) because of irAE

-- Participants must not have received chemotherapy, biologic, or targeted-therapy within 21 days prior to registration
+- Participants must not have received chemotherapy, biologic, or targeted-therapy within 14 days prior to registration.
+Hormonal therapy is allowed

 - Participants must have recovered from side effects of prior therapy to the following standards per treating physician’s discretion: